-Name and Age Michael W. Nall Age: 53 Director since: 2013 Current Position with Biocept Director, Chief Executive Officer and President Business Experience and Other Directorships Mr. Nall has over 25 years of healthcare sales and marketing experience, most recently serving at Clarient Diagnostic Services, Inc. in positions of increasing responsibility from 2002 through August 2013, with his last position being General Manager, North American Sales and Marketing.
+Name and Age Current Position with Biocept Business Experience and Other Directorships Michael W. Nall Age: 53 Director since: 2013 Director, Chief Executive Officer and President Mr. Nall has over 25 years of healthcare sales and marketing experience, most recently serving at Clarient Diagnostic Services, Inc. in positions of increasing responsibility from 2002 through August 2013, with his last position being General Manager, North American Sales and Marketing.
 While at Clarient, Mr. Nall was also responsible for leading the team assimilating Clarient into GE Healthcare after Clarient was acquired in 2010.
 From 1988 until joining Clarient, Mr. Nall served in the diagnostic and medical device industries in various commercial leadership roles for companies including Impath, American Cyanamid, Maquet Surgical, Strato Medical, Horizon Medical Products and Columbia Vital Systems.
 Mr. Nall received a Bachelor of Science degree in Business Administration from Central Missouri State University (now known as the University of Central Missouri).
 We selected Mr. Nall to serve on our board of directors due to his experience in the cancer diagnostics business, his expertise in the commercialization of products and services such as ours, his background in reimbursement and operations and his status as our chief executive officer and president.
 Mr. Nall is a nephew of our director Edward Neff.
-M. Faye Wilson Age: 78 Director since: 2009 Director Chair, Audit Committee and Member, Compensation Committee and Nominating and Ms. Wilson has been a principal of Wilson Boyles & Co., LLC, a business management and strategic planning consulting firm, since 2003.
+M. Faye Wilson Age: 78 Director since: 2009 Director Chair, Audit Committee and Member, Compensation Committee and Ms. Wilson has been a principal of Wilson Boyles & Co., LLC, a business management and strategic planning consulting firm, since 2003.
 Ms. Wilson was also a member of the board of directors of BioMed Realty Trust, Inc., a real estate investment trust, until its acquisition by Blackstone Real Estate Partners VIII in 2016.
-She served on the board of directors of Farmers Insurance Group of Companies from 1992 through 1998 and the board of directors of The Home Depot, Inc. from 1991 through 2001.
-Ms. Wilson was also a senior officer of Home Depot from
+She served on the board of directors of Farmers Insurance Group of Companies from 1992 through